Joamofa1/algorithm_solution/README.md

 # People Counter Solution

-This is a Computer Vision Application that counts the number of people entering and exiting a building in realtime.
+This is a Computer Vision Application that counts the number of people entering and exiting a building.

 ![Demo](/demo/Demo.gif)